-New Fundraiser Honouring Local Late Doctor's Memory
+New Fundraiser Honouring Late Doctor's Memory

 In the spirit and passion of Dr. Bob Menzies, Agassiz Medical Centre staff has launched a creative new fundraiser.

-The staff will push a modified old Morden Hospital ER bed during the Corn and Apple parade, carrying bedpans and asking for donations in support of the cancer care unit at Boundary Trails Health Centre.
+The staff will push a modified old Morden Hospital ER bed during the Morden Corn and Apple parade, carrying bedpans and asking for donations in support of the cancer care unit at Boundary Trails Health Centre.

 Dr. Menzies spent his career working with the cancer care unit, says nurse practitioner Brent Gouthro; the dedication Dr. Menzies gave to the centre inspired the group to create this fundraiser.